bitcoin/bitcoin/doc/descriptors.md

      the participant's signer wallet.
 Avoid reusing this wallet for any purpose other than signing transactions from the corresponding multisig we are about to create.
 Hint: extract the wallet's xpubs using `listdescriptors` and pick the one from the
      `pkh` descriptor since it's least likely to be accidentally reused (legacy addresses)
   2. Create a watch-only descriptor wallet (blank, private keys disabled).
-Now the multisig is created by importing the two descriptors:
+Now the multisig is created by importing the external and internal descriptors:
      `wsh(sortedmulti(<M>,XPUB1/0/*,XPUB2/0/*,…,XPUBN/0/*))` and `wsh(sortedmulti(<M>,XPUB1/1/*,XPUB2/1/*,…,XPUBN/1/*))`
      (one descriptor w/ `0` for receiving addresses and another w/ `1` for change).
-Every participant does this
+Every participant does this.
+All key origin information (master key fingerprint and all derivation steps) should be included with xpubs for proper support of hardware devices / external signers
   3. A receiving address is generated for the multisig.
 As a check to ensure step 2 was done correctly, every participant should verify they get the same addresses
   4. Funds are sent to the resulting address